 Transforming Science to Advance Brain Health

-Cohen Veterans Bioscience is a national, nonpartisan research 501(c)(3) organization dedicated to fast-tracking the development of diagnostic tests and personalized therapeutics for the millions of veterans and civilians who suffer the devastating effects of trauma-related and other brain disorders.
+Cohen Veterans Bioscience is a national nonprofit 501(c)(3) public charity research organization dedicated to fast-tracking the development of diagnostic tests and personalized therapeutics for the millions of veterans and civilians who suffer the devastating effects of trauma-related and other brain disorders.

 We are accelerating the development of next-generation diagnostics and treatments for brain disorders by harnessing the power of biotechnology (including neuroimaging, ‘omics, and biosensors) in combination with high-performance computing and data analytics, to understand the underlying mechanisms of disease and discover new ways to improve brain health.

 Cohen Veterans Bioscience operates as a Public-Private Partnership Cooperative Alliance, organizing a network of partners who each contribute complementary and synergistic data, capabilities, or expertise to support a common roadmap for identifying diagnostic biomarkers, building predictive brain disease models, and developing treatments.

 Cohen Veterans Bioscience builds upon endeavors by Orion Bionetworks, a Cambridge, MA-based organization that was founded in July 2012, and whose strategic alliance partners span North America and Europe.
 Orion Bionetwork’s aim was to apply a cooperative, multidisciplinary approach to many brain disorders, beginning with its flagship program for multiple sclerosis (MS).
 In 2015, Orion Bionetworks received major funding from Cohen Veterans Foundation to harness its approach for Veterans Brain Health.
 Cohen Veterans Bioscience will focus on PTS and TBI, with discoveries applicable to the overarching challenge of brain disease.

 Globally, 2 billion individuals are directly affected by brain disorders with a catastrophic personal and societal cost exceeding $2 trillion USD.